 Makiko Furuichi Japon, b.
 1987

-I have long allowed color to evolve on its own.
-In response to this formal freedom, I have painted and drawn in bright colors, depicting joyful, impatient, and animalistic beings, with animality representing for me a possibility of freedom that humans could model themselves after.
+For a long time, I let color evolve on its own.
+In response to this formal freedom, I painted and drew in bright colors, joyful, impatient, and animalized beings, with animality representing, for me, a possibility of freedom that humans could take as a model.

 — Makiko Furuichi

 Born in 1987 in Kanazawa, Japan, Makiko Furuichi has been living and working in France since 2009.
-A graduate of the École Supérieure des Beaux-Arts de Nantes and Kanazawa College of Art, she dedicates herself to watercolor, painting, and drawing.
-She also explores installations and sculptures using various materials such as ceramics, cement, and dyed or printed fabric.
-Her works include gigantic murals with fantastical atmospheres.
+A graduate of the École Supérieure des Beaux-Arts de Nantes and the Kanazawa College of Art, she works in watercolor, painting, and drawing.
+She also explores installations and sculptures using diverse materials such as ceramics, cement, dyed fabric, bronze, or printed media.
+Her work includes large-scale frescoes imbued with fantastical atmospheres.